Martyn0324/Cocogoat/README.md

 ![image](https://user-images.githubusercontent.com/28028007/184609652-ef51f9e1-4321-4a65-bf46-94d1844c795e.png)

-*Cocogoat level 6(128x128) right after starting its training, after having the weights from level 5.
+*Cocogoat level 6(128x128) right after starting its training, after having the weights from level 5 applied.
 The training was stopped right after the print, as I got a bit excited and wanted to try on Ganyu fanarts as soon as possible.*

 Meanwhile, when I tested Cocogoat on Ganyu fanarts, this was perhaps one of the few good results I got: